apache/incubator-graphar/docs/user-guide/getting-started.rst

 ``````````````````
 Here we will go through an example of out-of-core graph analytic algorithms based on GAR using PageRank as an example.
 Please look `here <https://en.wikipedia.org/wiki/PageRank>`_ if you want a detailed explanation of the PageRank algorithm.

-The source code can be found at `test_pagerank_example.cc`_.
+The source code can be found at `pagerank_example.cc`_.
 In this program, we first read the graph information file to get its metadata; and then, construct the vertex collection as well as the edge collection as the handle to access the graph; next, a PageRank algorithm is implemented with data for vertices cached in memory while edges are streamed through disk I/O; finally, we extend the vertex information with type "person" to include a new property named "pagerank" (a new vertex information file named *person-new-pagerank.vertex.yml* is saved) and uses the **VerticesBuilder** to write the results to new generated files.

 Please refer to `more examples <../applications/out-of-core.html>`_ for learning about other scenarios of working with GraphAr.